kljr/SpringboardVM/README.md

 * Wait for the make script to complete, then run `scripts/apache-provision.sh` (faster) or `vagrant provision` to update Apache (or nginx) and create the databases and settings files.

+Adding too many sites at once can cause PHP timeouts, so be reasonable.

 ## Updating existing Springboard sites

 There are two shell scripts which allow you to update a Springboard site's